mediadesignpractices/mdp-p5-workshop/readme.md

 This workshop documentation assumes you are using the [p5 web editor](https://editor.p5js.org/).
 It is a beginning friendly (hopefully) set of instructions on progressively getting speech-to-text and word-to-vec working in p5.

+## Making Strategies
+There are many approaches towards making.
+The engineering mindset towards making can usually be generalized to "think **and then** make".
+You start by planning everything you are going to make and then you execute on that plan.
+Of couse things don't go to plan, and you adapt, but generally you have a vision of what the outcome will be.
+After reaching that outcome, you might iterate, coming up with a new plan, and repeating the process.

+In this program, the strategy towards making can be defined as "thinking **while** making".
+This most identifiable difference in this strategy is that you actually don't necessarily have an outcome in mind.
+You start making things, and the process of making helps you think through the other aspects of what you are making.
+The final output from this process might not actually be a thing you made, it could just be the ideas you formed while making something.

+## Making Approaches
+Always build progressively.
+Even if you have a big project with multiple moving parts, start by building just one component at a time, and progressively add the other parts in.
+This will help debug things when things inevitably don't work.

+A lot of my work when I'm making things aren't about creating some "new technology", but are about reconfiguring and mashing-up existing components.
+So for this workshop, we'll be taking speech-to-text as input in p5 and then doing some simple machine learning using word2vec with ml5.
+And we'll be building this progressively, adding complexity slowly to make sure everything is working.

 ## Getting Speech-to-Text Working

 1. Download [p5.speech Library](http://ability.nyu.edu/p5.js-speech/)